ZOE protects the identity and dignity of children and does not show trafficked children.

 FIGHT CHILD TRAFFICKING WITH ZOE

 ZOE fights against child trafficking in three ways: prevention, rescue, and restoration.
-Our goal is to rescue children from human traffickers and provide them a new life.
+Our goal is to rescue children from human traffickers and provide the children with new life.
 With currently 20.9 million victims of human trafficking worldwide, including 24.9 million in forced labor and 15.4 million in forced marriages, ZOE makes every effort to rescue children in need.
 From spreading child trafficking awareness to feeding and educating human trafficking survivors, ZOE does everything it can to ensure the safety and well-being of children.

 ZOE prevents child trafficking through prevention rescues and human trafficking awareness campaigns.
 We have a growing network, including law enforcement officials, teachers, and pastors, located in Thailand that serve as the eyes and ears for ZOE.
 In addition, community members use our human trafficking hotline to alert us of any potential human trafficking victims.
 When we learn about at-risk children, we carefully remove them from harm’s way.